cyinghan/PromptSafetyAgent/README.md

 The model weights (pretrained Phi-2 and finetuned DistilBERT) are included in the download.
 Hence, the download will take up some time.

+Note that since the pretrained Phi-2 and finetuned DistilBERT are large files, they have to be separately downloaded and moved into the models folder.

 ```bash
 # Clone the repository
 git clone https://github.com/cyinghan/prompt-safety-agent.git